sacctmgr -- useful command examples¶

 We currently have two clusters, named "jhpce3" and "cms" You don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.
 And because they aren't connected in any way, you cannot extract data from one when logged into a node in the other cluster.

-You can add the flag "-i" to avoid the "are-you-sure" 30 second delay and prompt.
+You can add the CLI flag "-i" to avoid the "are-you-sure" 30 second prompt and delay.
 Useful when scripting.

 See our QOS page for more information.

-When changing qos for something only use the '=' operator when wanting to explicitly set the qos to something.
-In most cases you will want to use the '+=' or '-=' operator to either add to or remove from the existing qos already in place.
+When changing qos, use the '=' operator when intending to explicitly set the qos to what you specify.
+In most cases you will want to instead use the '+=' or '-=' operators to either add to, or remove from, the existing qos already in place.

 # Add a QOS to a user's existing allowed QOS: